Australia will soon have it first ever genetic guidelines to support the relocation of threatened animals, after a recent TSR Hub workshop in Perth.

-“This includes how we can best maintain genetic diversity in animal translocations, best practise management of captive breeding programs and also augmenting populations in the wild.
+“This incudes how we can best maintain genetic diversity in animal translocations, best practise management of captive breeding programs and also augmenting populations in the wild.

 “The outcomes will help us develop guidelines to address the gap between scientific literature and on-ground genetic management processes in translocation programs.

 “We’ll provide tangible tools to help understand how many animals are needed to start a new population, in both fenced reserves and open areas, where to get founders from, and how to make existing populations healthier by improving their genetic diversity.”

 There are lots of reasons to relocate a species including climate change, introduced species destroying their habitat, reintroducing captive bred animals, and relocating species to areas free of feral predators.

 “Genetics should play a key role throughout this process - particularly when choosing the right animals to increase genetic diversity and adaptive capacity, and finding the most suitable candidates to avoid inbreeding or to introduce adaptive traits,” said Andrew.